seemoo-lab/seemoo-mobile-sensing/README.md

 5. The data collection is started/stopped by pressing the *START/STOP* button in the center of the screen.

 **Notes:**
-* Each time the *START/STOP* button is pressed a new folder with recorded sensor data is created.
+* Each time the *START/STOP* button is pressed a new folder with recorded sensor data is created (non-destructive to previously collected data).
 * You can lock the screen on the phone while the data collection is running.
 However, on *Samsung Glaxy S6* the app **MUST NOT** be put in the background as the OS will eventually kill the app!

 ### Running RemoteController App